 - Wisconsin Rapids, WI – Tri-Norse Ski Club: Contact Chris Arneson, email@example.com

 - Steamboat Springs, CO – Steamboat Springs Winter Sports Club: Contact Todd Wilson, email@example.com

 Check out the NEW PAGE with resources for Coaches!
 On this page, we will post rule changes, technique tips, training plans, and much more!

 Looking for a new coach for you Club?
-Or some new jumping equipment?
 Or maybe and idea on how to build a new K-15 meter hill???
 Send any posts you’d like to see on our page to INFO@USANORDIC.org and we will post your add and connect you to the right people in our USA Nordic community!
 CLICK HERE to check out the message board.